 DHIS Mobile covers the wide area of mobile development related to DHIS2, with focus on a wide portfolio of solutions for utilizing mobile technology to expand the reach of the Health Information System.
-The clients can be deployed as a standalone mobile reporting system, or the clients can be used together with the web interface to support an integrated HIS system that reaches all levels of the health service, including community health workers and citizens.
+The clients can be deployed as a standalone mobile reporting system, or the clients can be used together with the web interface to support an integrated HIS that reaches all levels of the health service, including community health workers and citizens.

 Learn more about how to deploy DHIS2 as a mobile reporting tool by reading this use case from Zambia's Malaria Control Program.